 Can I assign roles to new members?

 Absolutely.
 Assigning roles for new members is often essential to keeping peace in your channels.
 As new users join, you can assign roles that keep them from commenting too much, alleviating any possible annoyance.
-Simply go to the Roles tab, add the New Members role, and click on the channel you’d like to moderate.
+Go to the Roles tab, add the New Members role, and click on the channel you want to moderate.

 Can I assign a temporary role?

-When someone needs temporary access to permissions, you can toggle the permissions on, but you will have to manually turn them off once done.
-However, just because Discord doesn’t offer the option, there are bots available.
-You can add this bot to any of your Discord servers and assign temporary roles to users.
+When someone needs temporary access to permissions, you can toggle them on, but you will have to turn them off manually once done.
+However, just because Discord doesn’t offer a temporary option doesn’t mean you can’t add a bot to your Discord servers and assign temporary user roles.

 Can I assign roles to level up automatically?

-Aside from the role timers available, the Mee6 Bot will allow you to set auto-level up options.
-All you need to do is verify that Mee6 has access to your server and open the Bot dashboard.
-From here, you can set level-up options.
+Aside from the role timers available, the Mee6 Bot will allow you to set auto-level-up options.
+All you need to do is verify that Mee6 can access your server and open the Bot dashboard.
+From here, you can create the level-up options.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.